End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Experiments

 For the comparison to baseline models, we utilized the associative embedding~\cite{newell2017associative, cheng2020higherhrnet} implementation in MMPose~\cite{mmpose2020,mmpose2020aeresnet}.
-To account for the high memory footprint and the long training times, we restrict the maximum image size to 512 during training and train POET models (POET-R50, and POET-DC5-R50) with a total batch size of 64 (50 for DC5 models) for 250 epochs, for the comparison with the baseline models.
+To account for the high memory footprint and the long training times, we restrict the maximum image size to 512 during training and train POET models (POET-R50, and POET-DC5-R50) with a total batch size of 64 (50 for DC5 models; we also multiply the learning rates by a factor of 2 here) for 250 epochs, for the comparison with the baseline models.
 The baseline models were trained for 100 epochs with the default learning schedule for AE + ResNet models in MMPose~\cite{mmpose2020aeresnet}, with similar augmentation methods (without coarse dropout, but with affine transformation augmentation).
-Despite the commonly used training schedule with 300 epochs, we train the baseline models only for 100 epochs, as we actually initialized the the AE + ResNet models from the ones trained with stride 4 on COCO and reduced the stride by removing upsampling layers.
+We reduced the stride by removing upsampling layers.
+We trained the baseline models only for 100 epochs, as we initialized the AE + ResNet models from the one trained with stride 4 on COCO and the performance saturated already.